intersystems-community/php_ext_iris/INSTALL.md

 ## Setup module

-1. The most common way to load extension is to include it in your `php.ini` configuration file, example: `extension=cache.so`
+1. The most common way to load extension is to include it in your `php.ini` configuration file, example: `extension=cach.so`
 2. Enable interface callin and select login&password authentication type in Cache web interface.

 ### By default this php module uses empty namespace and using globals is unpossible.